 A total of six SP Plan policies require Ontario ministries to review previously issued provincial approvals, prescribed instruments (PIs), and have processes in place to review new applications for activities that could pose a significant threat to source water.
 The Ministries have completed the review of existing prescribed instruments (100%).
-In 2020, one (1) existing prescribed instrument (nutrient management strategy) was found that may be subject to significant drinking water threat policies and which requires a further detailed review.
-This detailed review will take place in 2021.
+In 2021, one (1) existing prescribed instrument (nutrient management strategy) underwent a detailed review an was found to be subject to significant drinking water threat policies.
+The nutrient management strategy was replaced in 2021.